How long will the full-time program take to complete?

 We do offer a part-time option for DNP students with Nurse Practitioner options.
 We require part-time students to be enrolled in at least 6 units per semester.
 Part-time study is only available during the pre-clinical portion of the program and adds an additional year to degree completion.

 How do I find an Nurse Practitioner preceptor?
 Can I do my clinical hours locally?
 Is there assistance from the college?

 It is your responsibility to identify professionals/preceptors in your local community who could potentially be preceptors for your clinical management courses during the initial semester of the DNP program.
 If suitable preceptors cannot be found in your local community, you may be required to travel to another city or state to complete your clinical management course requirements.
-The College of Nursing has Clinical Placement Coordinators who will assist you with formalizing clinical site agreements and required paperwork.
+The College of Nursing has Graduate Coordinators who will assist you with formalizing clinical site agreements and required paperwork.

 How do I find a Nurse Anesthetist preceptor?